We’re committed to being an inclusive employer. Here are some of the areas we’re proud to celebrate and to see grow and develop.

 In February 2018 we signed HM Treasury’s Women in Finance Charter, a commitment to improving gender balance across the financial services sector, at every level.

-In early 2019 we also published our second gender pay gap report.
-Our gender pay gap is largely driven by the number of men in our investment team relative to women and the way specialist skills in that area are rewarded.
+Earlier this year, we published our latest gender pay gap report.
+This is largely driven by the number of men in our investment team relative to women and the way specialist skills in that area are rewarded.

-While we’ve made progress on our target to have 40 per cent female senior leaders by 2021, we still don’t have enough women in senior roles.
+While we hit our target to have 40 per cent female senior leaders by 2021 early, we still don’t have enough women in senior roles.
 This is largely influenced by a gender imbalance in the financial sector as a whole, but we’re focusing on growing our own pipeline of talent to address this.

 We’re doing this in a range of ways, including our networks for women at three different career stages - Emerging Women, Empowering Women and Inspiring Women.
 We believe that by nurturing future female leaders early in their careers and making the PPF a great place to work, over time we can make a difference to the gender imbalance in our senior roles.